hello-robot/stretch_tool_share/README.md

 In this repository, we provide examples of tools that we've created.
 We've released them with a permissive Apache 2.0 license, so you're free to use them as you wish.
 We hope they'll inspire you to create your own tools.

+We also include URDF and mesh files for many of the tools in the [stretch_description](./stretch_description) folder.
+See the [Stretch ROS](https://github.com/hello-robot/stretch_ros/tree/master/stretch_description) documentation for guidance on integrating these tools into your robot model.

 We'd love it if you shared your creations with the community.
 We recommend you create a GitHub repository similar to this one for your own tools and then post an announcement to the [forum](https://forum.hello-robot.com/) to let people know about it.

 |                       Tool                        |                                                              |